May 16, 2022

 Your surgeon may be able to remove cancerous polyps through surgery in the early stages of colon cancer.
 If the polyp hasn't attached to the gut wall, your condition is likely to be good.

-A piece of the colon or rectum and nearby lymph nodes may need to be removed by your surgeon, If your cancer has progressed to the lining of your intestines.
+A piece of the colon or rectum and nearby lymph nodes may need to be removed by your surgeon, If the disease has progressed to the lining of your intestines.
 Your surgeon may be able to reconnect the colon's remaining healthy section to the rectum.
 If this isn't possible, a colostomy may be performed.
 This entails cutting a hole in the abdominal wall to allow waste to pass through.
 The colostomy may be either temporary or permanent.

-Chemotherapy is a method of killing cancer cells by administering medication.
+Chemotherapy is a method of killing cancerous cells by administering medication.
 Chemotherapy is used to remove any remaining malignant cells It is usually administered after surgery.
 Chemotherapy can also be used to stop malignancies from spreading.

 Before and after surgery, radiation targets and destroys malignant cells with an intense beam of energy comparable to that used in X-rays.
 Chemotherapy and radiation therapy are often combined.